Still accepting applications for Summer and Fall 2019!

 Does the MAcc program include a CPA Review program?

 Yes.
 The program includes a series of four classes (one for each part of the exam; one credit hour each) to prepare students for the CPA exam.
-The program will be using Becker CPA Review as the provider for the content of this program.
+The program uses Becker CPA Review as the provider for the content of this program.

 Is there an additional cost for the CPA Review program?

 Yes.
-The cost of the Becker program for the 2016-17 year will be $1,700, which is one-half Becker’s normal fee.
+The cost of the Becker program is approximately $1,700, which is one-half Becker’s normal fee.
 Becker can often direct-bill companies if a student has accepted a job offer from a CPA firm or company that pays for their CPA review class.
 Please talk to your future employer about this possibility.
 In addition, Becker will allow students to finance the cost of their program over 18 months, if necessary.
 This works out to about $100/month.
 Finally, you should be aware that there are fees that must be paid to take the exam.
 These fees are also the responsibility of the student.

 Will I be qualified to sit for the CPA exam after getting the MAcc degree?